 - Switchfoot's song "Faust, Midas, and Myself" combines this trope with Deal with the Devil.
 The singer dreams about meeting a old man with "a crooked smile" who offers him, "You could have your pick of pretty things."
 The singer wakes up as a golden man, in a world completely made of gold, and quickly comes to hate it.
 Eventually he wakes up for real, back in the normal world, with a greater appreciation for his routine life of before.

 - The Greek myth of King Midas is the Trope Codifier.
-Midas is obsessed with gold and so Dionysus, the god of wine, grants him the ability to turn everything he touches into gold.
-However, he finds eating and drinking is nearly impossible with this ability (in another version he turns his daughter into gold after hugging her).
-Dionysus instructs Midas to wash his hands in the river to reverse it.
+Midas is obsessed with gold but is nonetheless a good host.
+When he hosts Silenus, the foster farther of Dionysus, the god of wine, Dionysus himself grants Midas a boon, and Midas asks for the ability to turn everything he touches into gold (some versions of the story go so far as to have Dionysus warn Midas that his wish is probably a bad idea).
+However, he finds eating and drinking is nearly impossible with this ability (in later versions written after the fall of Ancient Greece he turns his daughter into gold after hugging her).
+Dionysus instructs Midas to wash his hands or anything he turned to gold in the Pactolus river to reverse it, which transferred the ability to the river and caused its sands to turn gold, thus explaining why the Pactolus river had a lot of electrum (a natural alloy of gold and silver) in it in preceding centuries.

-- The Binding of Isaac has the aptly named Midas Touch, which causes any enemies the player touches (even bosses!) to turn to gold, freezing them in place and causing them to drop coins when they die, as well as negating most of the damage scaling on Ultra Greed, allowing the player to kill them much easier.
+- The aptly named Midas Touch causes any enemies the player touches (even bosses!) to turn to gold, freezing them in place and causing them to drop coins when they die, as well as negating most of the damage scaling on Ultra Greed, allowing the player to kill them much easier.

 - Ultra Greedier, being a statue made of gold, turns the entire boss room into gold when he dies.